zhuxiao/asvbm-experiments/README.md

 (3) Statistics of the count of different SV lengths in the user-called set (cuteSV):

-The SV reference region size statistics before filtering for user-called set (cuteSV): Total SVs number：44937 The SV reference region size statistics after filtering for user-called set (cuteSV): Total SVs number：44928 The result statistics before filtering are shown in the left figure, and the result statistics after filtering are shown in the right figure:
+The SV reference region size statistics before filtering for the user-called set (cuteSV): Total SVs number：44937 The SV reference region size statistics after filtering for the user-called set (cuteSV): Total SVs number：44928 The result statistics before filtering are shown in the left figure, and the result statistics after filtering are shown in the right figure:

 <div style="text-align: center;">